paoloserra/MeerKATHI-docs/sphinx/manual/workers/masking/index.rst

   *str*, *optional*

-  Name of the output mask of Fornax A
+  Name of the input mask for particularly extended sources in the field

+.. _masking_final_mask:

 -------------------------------------
 **final_mask**